 Coordinated Specialty Care is a recovery-oriented treatment program for people with first episode psychosis.
-Coordinated Specialty Care promotes shared decision-making and uses a team of specialists who work with the individual and their family members to create a personal treatment plan.
-The specialists offer psychotherapy, medication management, family education and support, case management, and employment or education support depending on the individual's needs and preferences.
+Coordinated Specialty Care promotes shared decision-making and uses a team of specialists who work with the client to create a personal treatment plan.
+The specialists offer psychotherapy, medication management, family education and support, case management, and work or education support depending on the individual's needs and preferences.

-In Minnesota, there are currently 5 providers offering FEP services:
+In Minnesota, there are currently two Twin Cities pilot sites: